-New Directions Care & Support is a domiciliary support service for children and adults.
-Most people who use the service are adults.
-The service offers care and support to people in their own homes in the Cardiff & Vale area.
+New Directions Care & Support is a domiciliary support service which offers care and support to people in their own homes.

 People we spoke with are generally happy with the care and support they receive from their regular care workers.
-At this inspection, we found improvements to people's delivery of care, people are feeling in control of their care and can develop relationships with familiar care workers.
+Personal plans are accurate, regularly updated, and clear to follow.
+People are feeling in control of their care and can develop relationships with familiar care workers.
+People may be supported by care workers who are not sufficiently trained to meet their specific needs.